 Forensic Science and the Law

-The main expert witness contacts in New Zealand are Dr Anna Sandiford and Ms Paige McElhinney with further additional skills from other experts including fingerprints, telecomms/cell phone data and forensic medicine.
+The main expert witness contacts in New Zealand are Dr Anna Sandiford and Ms Paige McElhinney with further additional skills from experts across all areas of forensic science and medicine.

-Beyond those experts we have a team of national and international experts – please contact us to discuss further.
+We have a team of over 200 national and international experts – please contact us to discuss further.

 Impartiality, transparency and fairness are critical issues for the courts.
 Our experts all know and adhere to the New Zealand High Court Rules: Code of Conduct for Expert Witnesses:

 1. An expert witness has an overriding duty to assist the Court impartially on relevant matters within the expert’s area of expertise.